gobabygocarswithjoysticks/gbg-pcb/docs/instructions/how-to-make-boards.md

 ## Solder joystick PCB

-Use a soldering iron to solder the two connectors to the PCB as show in the image on this page https://github.com/gobabygocarswithjoysticks/gbg-pcb/tree/main/joystickpcb
+Use a soldering iron to solder the two connectors to the PCB as shown in the image on this page [https://github.com/gobabygocarswithjoysticks/gbg-pcb/tree/main/joystickpcb](https://github.com/gobabygocarswithjoysticks/gbg-pcb/tree/main/joystickpcb).